Featured Artist of the month

 Each month we feature one artist from our Community Artists page here on our website, in our monthly newsletter, on Instagram, and on Facebook.
 We will also host an artist’s talk with them over Zoom so our audience can get to know them better.
 Check back at the beginning of each month for a new artist to learn about.
 And view artists from past months here.

-We are happy to introduce Barry Hart as our Featured Artist of February!
-Read on to learn about Barry, his connection to the Leo Marchutz School, and his career in Peacebuilding (including Peacebuilding and the Arts).
-You can also see a selection of his artwork below.
-And mark your calendars for an artist’s talk with Barry on Wednesday, February 26th at 1:00 PM Eastern Time.
-Register ahead of time on Zoom by following this link.
+We are very happy to introduce Kayla Noble as our Featured Artist of May!
+Read on to learn about Kayla and to see a selection of her artwork.
+And mark your calendars for an artist’s talk with Kayla on Zoom on Tuesday, May 27th at 1:00 PM Eastern Time.
+Click here to register ahead of time on Zoom.

 Selected Work